sabry-awad97/learning_rust/Programming_Rust/chapter_1.md

 Overall, Rust is a powerful and flexible language that is well-suited for a wide range of systems programming tasks.
 Its emphasis on safety, concurrency, and performance make it an attractive choice for many systems programmers.

-Here is some code in C
+Here is some code in C:

 ```c
 int main(int argc, char **argv) {